Old Wives Lake

 Old Wives Lake is a shallow endorheic salt lake in south central Saskatchewan, Canada, about 30 km south-west of Moose Jaw.
 The lake is fed by the Wood River but seasonal water relatively flattened the terrain, and as such results in significant mudflats.
 A Migratory Bird Sanctuary was established at the lake on March 9, 1925.
 This lake, in conjunction with Reed Lake and Chaplin Lake, forms a site of hemispheric importance in the Western Hemisphere Shorebird Reserve Network.
 It was designated in April 1997, and is "one of the most important inland sites for migratory birds in North America".
-A variety of First Nations oral traditions explain the origin of the lake's name.
+At the north-eastern part of the lake is the Isle of Bays Wildlife Refuge (50.1167°N 105.9172501°W).
+The wildlife refuge encompasses the entirety of Isle of Bays.

 At various times during the lake's human history, it has attracted interest from several First Nations tribes, duck hunters, military trainers, sodium sulfate producers, conservationists, and birdwatchers.

 Nearby communities include Old Wives and Mossbank.
 Access to the lake is from Highway 363.
 The Old Wives Lake is a popular destination for birdwatchers; a 2.4 km walking trail has been constructed along the lake's south shore, along with viewing and picnic areas.